NarrativeTime: Dense Temporal Annotation on a Timeline: framework

 \subsection{What counts as event}

-NarrativeTime annotation is performed in two stages: (1) identification of events of interest and their coreference, and (2) their temporal ordering.
-This paper focuses on our new temporal ordering strategies: as shown in \autoref{sec:review}, detection of events is an easier task with relatively high IAA, and we do not introduce anything new here.
+\name\ annotation is performed in two stages: (1) identification of events and their coreference, and (2) their temporal ordering.
+This paper focuses on our new temporal ordering strategies: as shown in \autoref{tab:related_work}, detection of events is an easier task with a relatively high IAA, and we do not introduce anything new here.
+Events are ``anything that happens or occurs'' \cite{PustejovskyCastanoEtAl_2003_TimeML_Robust_Specification_of_Event_and_Temporal_Expressions_in_Text}, expressed as verbs, nominals, adjectives/participles, or phrases.

-As in in TimeML, we define events as anything that happens or occurs, or as a state in which something obtains or holds true \cite{PustejovskyCastanoEtAl_2003_TimeML_Robust_Specification_of_Event_and_Temporal_Expressions_in_Text}.
-Events can be expressed as verbs, nominals, adjectives/participles, or phrases.
 As in TimeML, states do also count as events.
 Since in this case study we re-annotate existing TimeBank data, we reuse the original event annotations.

-We concur with \newcite{NingWuEtAl_2018_A_Multi-Axis_Annotation_Scheme_for_Event_Temporal_Relations} that different realis types involve different timeline axes, the temporal relations between which are vague.
-Our main timeline currently represents only actual events.
-Hypotheticals, imperatives, future events, and questions that don't explicitly contribute information about actual events are all annotated with a special irrealis event type [I].